Wet AMD

 EYLEA HD Patients Were Immediately Extended Following 3 Initial Monthly Injections1,2

-- A multicenter, randomized, double-masked, phase 3, head-to-head clinical trial of EYLEA HD vs EYLEA® (aflibercept) Injection 2 mg in treatment-naïve patients with Wet AMD (N=1009)
+- Randomized, multicenter, double-masked, phase 3, head-to-head clinical trial in treatment-naïve patients with Wet AMD (n=1009)

-- Patients were randomized in a 1:1:1 ratio into 1 of 3 treatment arms:
+- Patients were randomly assigned in a 1:1:1 ratio to 1 of 3 treatment groups:

-- The primary endpoint was the mean change from baseline in BCVA at week 48 as measured by the ETDRS letter score
+- The primary endpoint was the mean change from baseline in BCVA (ETDRS letters) at week 48 for the EYLEA HD Q16W and Q12W groups vs EYLEA 2 mg Q8W, with a noninferiority margin of 4 letters

 |---|---|